 - 90Hz refresh rate

-The OnePlus 7 Pro's display was one of (if not the) best screens on any smartphone.
+The OnePlus 7 Pro's display was one of best screens on any smartphone when it launched in 2019.
 It had the right mix of sharpness, brightness, colour reproduction and saturation.
 Combined with a fluid 90Hz refresh rate for smooth and snappy animations, those elements truly made for a wonderful experience.
 And the same is true of the OnePlus 7T Pro's screen: it's got all the same good stuff.

 With a pixel density over 500 pixels per inch, it's really sharp.
 Fine text and curves looks smooth and crisp.
 Colours look great too.
 You don't get the over saturated reds and oranges you find on previous-generation AMOLED screens, and whites aren't overly warm either.
 At least not in the vivid mode.